Macroplaza Mall

-A little more than a year after opening, mall developer Federated Department Stores Realty sold the mall, and three others, to mall manager JMB Realty Corporation for $112 millionl.
+A little more than a year after opening, mall developer Federated Department Stores Realty sold the mall, and three others, to mall manager JMB Realty Corporation for $112 million.
 In 2002, the mall was purchased from American General by a local developer.
 Foley's converted to Macy's in 2006, the same year Dillard's closed.
 Macy's closed on March 27, 2017.

 In 2015 the mall was purchased by Guardian Equity, which planned to remodel the common spaces.
 In 2016 it was renamed Plaza Paseo Mall.

 In mid-2018, its name was again changed to Macroplaza Mall, to allude to it being a gathering place like the plaza of the same name to the south in Monterrey, Mexico, and to emphasize a new focus on the area's Mexican American community.

 Palais Royal closed in 2020 when its parent company Stage Stores filed for bankruptcy.

 On November 9, 2020, it was announced that Sears would close on January 24, 2021, as part of a plan to close seven Sears stores nationwide, leaving the mall with no anchor stores.
-It was revealed afterwards the store would be converted and reopened as the smaller-format Sears Hometown store.
+It was revealed afterward the store would be converted and reopened as the smaller-format Sears Hometown store, but closed in May 2022.

+The Mall's official social media pages are not active as of 2023.